Indian budget lays heavy focus on infrastructure, digitalization | DW | 01.02.2022

 "The economy has shown resilience to come out of the pandemic.
 We need to sustain the level of growth," Sitharaman said.

-The government proposed spending 39.5 trillion rupees ($530 billion, €470 billion) in the coming fiscal year, which begins on April 1.
+The government proposed spending 39.5 trillion rupees ($530 billion, €470 billion) in the fiscal year beginning April 1.
 This is 4.6% more than the current year.

 The larger budget is aimed at spurring growth in Asia's third-largest economy through public investment.